appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### Custom mode

-In custom mode, users can opt to save data at the table level, that is users are free to choose when to save the edited rows.
+In custom mode, users can opt to save data at the table level; users are free to choose when to save the edited rows.

 1. `onSubmit` property of the editable column can be used to save that cell when it's edited.
 2. Users can trigger save when a button is clicked outside the table.